sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

 sharing between researchers in this area".

 In practice it's a community of a dozen regular contributors, 20 occasional ones and, maybe, 30 users.
-They collaborate together on a collection of experimental patches (i.e. extensions) on top of Sage.
+They originally collaborated together on a collection of experimental patches (i.e. extensions) on top of Sage.
 Each one describes a relatively atomic modification which may span several files; it may fix a bug, implement a new feature, improve